 - Paperback2014© 201216.9513.99ISBN9780691163529248 pp.6 1/8 x 9 1/4113 color illus.
 19 halftones.
 19 line illus.
 2 tables.

 What is the shortest possible route for a traveling salesman seeking to visit each city on a list exactly once and return to his city of origin?
-It sounds simple enough, yet the traveling salesman problem is one of the most intensely studied puzzles in applied mathematics--and it has defied solution to this day.
+It sounds simple enough, yet the traveling salesman problem is one of the most intensely studied puzzles in applied mathematics—and it has defied solution to this day.
 In this book, William Cook takes readers on a mathematical excursion, picking up the salesman's trail in the 1800s when Irish mathematician W. R. Hamilton first defined the problem, and venturing to the furthest limits of today’s state-of-the-art attempts to solve it.
 He also explores its many important applications, from genome sequencing and designing computer processors to arranging music and hunting for planets.

 In Pursuit of the Traveling Salesman travels to the very threshold of our understanding about the nature of complexity, and challenges you yourself to discover the solution to this captivating mathematical problem.

 William J. Cook is professor of combinatorics and optimization at the University of Waterloo.
 He is the coauthor of The Traveling Salesman Problem: A Computational Study (Princeton).

 More about this book

 For hardcover/paperback orders in United States, Canada, Latin America, Asia, and Australia

 For hardcover/paperback orders in Europe, Africa, the Middle East, India, and Pakistan

 Princeton, New Jersey 08540 USA